 1. Stage an intervention on their alcohol addiction

 This is an important first step if your partner is in denial about their drinking problem.
 However, it is imperative that this intervention comes across as a loving act and not a way of shaming them.
 You can reach out to their family, friends or co-workers to help your partner see the grim reality without making them feel humiliated or cornered.

 Each person present can say their piece.
-The correct way to do it is telling the person how much you love them, sharing heartwarming stories about your association and then presenting your concerns about their drinking habits.
+The correct way to do it is by telling the person how much you love them, sharing heartwarming stories about your association and then presenting your concerns about their drinking habits.

 ‘I love you too much to let you throw away your life like this.’

-‘I can’t bear the thought of you self-destructing yourself in this way’
+‘I can’t bear the thought of you self-destructing yourself in this way.’

 ‘We love you but you can’t just come and crash at our place to get away from your problems.
 You need to get help.’